By Don Nicholas • 12/07/2015

 Regardless of how a company approaches the position, a webmaster is needed to monitor a website to assure it stays online, functions without flaw and assures users a rich online experience.

 In some situations, the components of a webmaster’s job can be delegated to multiple people to ensure efficiency.
-At Mequoda we have four systems directors who manage nineteen websites, and with that, more than a dozen webmasters / developers who work for them.
+At Mequoda we have systems directors who manage dozens of websites, and with that, more than a dozen webmasters / developers who work for them.
 Just like any other role, the webmaster job description continues to grow with its environment and is always adapting to many roles for an organization.

 When the webmaster’s job is delegated to multiple people as mentioned above, a systems director, like the ones we have at Mequoda, serves as the primary point person.
 If that individual is working with multiple clients, technical and interface projects can become the responsibility of additional designers and developers.